 The concession rate is only available to pensioners holding an eligible pension card.
 Minor hunters are not eligible to hold a professional licence.

-Professional hunting does not have any public liability insurance cover.
-Insurance cover is the responsibility of the licence holder for any paid activities.
+Professional game hunting licences do not include public liability insurance cover.
+Any insurance is the responsibility of the licence holder.